Big Four career statistics: Big Four Head-to-Head Grand Slam finals: 33

-The most common pairing in specific Big Four Grand Slam finals were Djokovic vs Murray at the Australian Open and Nadal vs Federer at the French Open, which both occurred on 4 occasions - in both cases, the same player triumphed four times - Djokovic in Melbourne and Nadal in Paris.
-Nadal and Djokovic have faced each other in 9 Grand Slam finals in total, as have Nadal and Federer, but Nadal and Murray never met in the final of a major.
-Djokovic, uniquely has met both Murray and Nadal at least once in the final of all 4 majors.
+The most common pairing in specific Big Four Grand Slam finals were Djokovic vs Murray at the Australian Open and Nadal vs Federer at the French Open, which both occurred on 4 occasions, in both cases, the same player triumphed 4 times, Djokovic in Australian Open and Nadal in Paris.
+Nadal and Djokovic have faced each other in 9 Grand Slam finals in total, as have Nadal and Federer, but Nadal and Murray never met in the final of Grand Slam.
+Djokovic, uniquely has met both Murray and Nadal at least once in the final of all 4 Grand Slam.